 Planned Parenthood knows that knowledge is power.
 That is why Planned Parenthood is the single largest provider of sex education in the United States, reaching 1.5 million people with education and outreach each year.
 When Minnesotans receive quality sex education taught by trained educators, they are given the skills to take control of their own sexual health and the tools to treat their bodies, and the bodies of others, with respect.
 Sex education should cover a wide range of topics from sexually transmitted infections (STIs) to healthy relationships and always be inclusive of LGBTQ+ and non-able bodied Minnesotans.

-Unfortunately, the Minnesota legislature places little to no guidelines on Minnesota schools’ sexual education programs.
+Unfortunately, there are no statewide requirements for teaching comprehensive sex ed in Minnesota schools.
 This creates a stratification of knowledge throughout the state and leaves certain communities more susceptible to outbreaks of STIs and higher rates of unwanted pregnancy.
-Even though medical studies have proven time and time again that abstinence-only sex education programs are ineffective, abstinence-only reigns in Minnesota.

 Currently, Minnesota has no statewide requirements for teaching comprehensive sex education.
 There is no requirement to teach about contraceptives, include consent education, or for sex education to be LGBTQ+ inclusive.

 Because every person makes important decisions about their sexual and reproductive health throughout their lifetime, it is important that all young people get the information they need to make healthy decisions.
 Comprehensive sex education that is age-appropriate, inclusive and medically accurate is essential to healthy youth development.

 Why do we need comprehensive sex education?